cydia2020/canfilter/README.md

 ## Feature switches
 - LOCKSPEED: this applies to Camry XLE/XSE/LE/SE. when set, lock speed to engage above 30kph, disengage below 25kph (lost lead alert in dash).
 XSE/XLE users should unset this to get full speed.
 (If I have a method to do this automatically in the future, you won't need this)
 - FAKELEAD: when speed below 45kph, fake a lead car, then you can press SET to engage.
-This is very dangerous if the button pressed unexpected.
+This is very dangerous if the button was pressed unexpectedly.
 - PASSTHRU: all features disable.
 The board is invisible on CAN bus.
 It still accepts feature updating, FW upgrading.
 - MIRRORMSG: Mirror stock ACC_CONTROL to another msg.
 OP detect this msg to enable long control.
 You can unset this to use stock long control instead.
 - DISTANCEREQ: Automatically handle lead car distance button.